AboOraig/uncertainty-multimodal-inference/README.md

 Weighted least-squares (WLS) sensor fusion is standard practice, but the weights are almost always **fixed** — set once from a sensor's spec sheet and never adapted to what's actually happening in the field.
-This project asks a narrow, testable question: if you instead *learn* per-sensor uncertainty from each sensor's own observation and self-reported quality signal, and feed that into the same WLS-style fusion rule, do you get (a) a genuine accuracy improvement, (b) uncertainty estimates that are actually correlated with real error rather than just "more knobs," and (c) calibration that survives conditions the model never saw in training?
+This project asks a narrow, testable question: if we instead *learn* per-sensor uncertainty from each sensor's own observation and self-reported quality signal, and feed that into the same WLS-style fusion rule, do we get (a) a genuine accuracy improvement, (b) uncertainty estimates that are actually correlated with real error rather than just "more knobs," and (c) calibration that survives conditions the model never saw in training?